sachin-shivakumar/sachin-shivakumar.github.io/_pages/about.md

-## Computer systems are the smartest and the dumbest invention ever made by humans
+# Computer systems are the smartest and the dumbest invention ever made by humans

-At first glance, the above statement sounds self-contradictory (or vague, at the very least) and, hence, requires more explanation.
+Although the above statements sounds "catchy", it is clearly self-contradictory (or vague, at the very least) and, hence, requires more explanation to avoid multiple interpretations.
 The **idea** of a computer system (an object that does computations) is **smart**, but the *computer system* itself is *dumb* by human standards; Computers only do what you ask from it --- nothing more, nothing less.
 Computers cannot perform any computation without explicit instructions.

 > They do not have any independent thoughts or opinions.